Eligibility and fees

 - indefinite leave to enter the UK (permission to move to the UK permanently from abroad)

-You will not need to wait 12 months to apply if you’re married to a British citizen.
+You do not need to wait 12 months to apply if you’re married to a British citizen.

 You must also: